 Directions

-- Place peels in a pot of cold water, bring to boil, and drain.
-Repeat this two more times.
+- Place peel in a medium pot of cold water, bring to boil, and drain.
+Repeat this process twice more.

 nice! i saw a video on instagram about this and have been wanting to try it! they dipped in chocolate, of course 🙂